The Shiro Architects customer experience (CX) journey

-They will also want this to be as hands-off as possible.
-They will want the highlights and to get summaries as reports, and their demand for brevity and clarity will typically grow in line with the number and diversity of participants.
+But they will want the highlights and to get summaries as reports, and their demand for brevity and clarity will typically grow in line with the number and diversity of participants.

 Shiro publishing on the application of social internet literacy to property

-In commercial property, CX knowledge reduces risk
+In commercial property, better CX knowledge reduces risk